07 Nov Finishing Things Off

 2. Ignore How Far You’ve Come

-We are told to celebrate what we’ve achieved by sometimes this can have a negative reaction.
+We are told to celebrate what we’ve achieved, but sometimes this can have a negative reaction.
 You may bathe in the glory and smugness of your achievements so far, taking the edge off getting to grips with what’s left.
 Keep your eye on what’s to do will help you regain your focus.
 In short, lose the habit of congratulating yourself for a job that’s only half done.

 3. Enforce a deadline